AmirWasThere/elkDeployment/ansible/README.md

-# Ansible Kubernetes Single-Node Setup
+# Ansible Single-Node Initial Setup

 This repository contains Ansible playbooks and inventories to automate the setup of a single-node Kubernetes cluster along with essential tools for warming up to install ELK,beats,etc.